bloodraven66/DeepForcedAligner/README.md

 # DeepForcedAligner

 <b>Paths modified to train on ICASSP LIMMITS23 dataset.</b> It is trained on each speaker separetly, by changing "metadata_path" to 6 <language>_<gender> combinations, eg: Hindi_M, Telugu_F, etc. You may train on all 6 speakers, with a multilingual setup also.
+For any questions, contact challenge.syspin@iisc.ac.in

 ---